The Weyl bound for Dirichlet $L$-functions of cube-free conductor: Introduction

 \subsection{Acknowledgements}

 We would like to thank Emmanuel Kowalski for explaining his work on $\ell$-adic trace functions to us, which plays a crucial role in Section \ref{section:gboundp} of this paper.
-Part of this work was accomplished during a visit of the authors to the Hausdorff Center in Bonn for the summer school on $L$-functions in 2018.
-They thank the Center for its support.
+We also thank Philippe Michel for pointing out an oversight in an earlier version of that section of the paper, and for proposing a solution to it.
+Part of this work was accomplished during our visit to the Hausdorff Center in Bonn for the summer school on $L$-functions in 2018.
+We thank the Center for its support.
+Lastly, we thank the referees for their careful and thorough reading of this paper.